 Let us go to a very famous verse in John 3.

-John 3:3 Jesus answered and said unto him, Verily, verily, I say unto you, Except a man be born again, he cannot see the kingdom of God.
+John 3:3 Jesus answered and said to him, "Most assuredly, I say to you, unless one is born again, he cannot see the kingdom of God."

 We all understand that Nicodemus came to see Jesus and inquired as to what in the world was going on here.
 Jesus gave him what appears on the surface to be a cryptic response.
 We understand that Nicodemus really did not get it.
 He looked at it with a literalism that Christ did not intend.
 My research resources tell me that this statement, "You must be born again" may also be rightly translated "born from above."
 "You must be born again," or "You must be born from above."